macluxHD/BCS2420-lab-project/README.md

 mkcert -install
 ```

-To generate a self-signed certificate

 Put the certificate in the `certs` folder

 ```bash
 mkdir certs && cd certs
 ```

-Generate the certificate
+To generate a self-signed certificate

 ```bash
 mkcert localhost